iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Projection onto Hilbert Spaces.md

 **Observations**:

+Take note that, this is a generalized case of the extreme-value theorem where, the function is the distance function from a closed convex set, which is continuous.
+This makes the claim stronger and more specialized to indicator of closed and convex functions on $\mathcal H$.
-Take note that, this is a generalized case of the extreme-value theorem where, the function is the distance function from a closed convex set, which is continuous, and it's stronger in the sense that we have a unique minimizer to such function and without compactness to hold for the domain of the function, which is $M \subseteq \mathcal H$.
+It's weaker in the sense that we have a unique minimizer to such function and without compactness to hold for the domain of the function, which is $M \subseteq \mathcal H$.
 In the proof, please observe how the properties of Hilbert space and inner product space is being used.
 To summarize the proof: